Einfachirgendwa1/asm_comptime_shell_cmds/README.md

-Executes shell commands and embeds the output into the file
+Executes shell commands and embeds the output into the file.

+# Disclaimer

+I wrote this in like 1 hour and it's currently super bad, I'm working on it.

 # Example